zPodFactory/zpodcore/README.md

     cp zpodcore.code-workspace.default zpodcore.code-workspace
     ```

-    b.
-Configure the settings.json.
-In `/.vscode` run:

-    ```bash
-    cp settings.json.default settings.json
-    ```

-    c.
-Configure the debugger for Visual Studios Code.
-In `/zpodapi/.vscode` run:

-    ```bash
-    cp launch.json.default launch.json
-    ```

-    Make sure that the port variable in the launch.json file matches the port stored in the `ZPODAPI_DEBUG_HOSTPORT` environment variables.
+    Make sure that the port variable in launch.configurations.connect.port matches the port stored in the `ZPODAPI_DEBUG_HOSTPORT` environment variable.

 7. Build the Docker containers.
 (For DEV, make sure that the `COMPOSE_FILE` environment variable is set to `docker-compose.dev.yml`.
 In the root directory, run: